SmartThingsCommunity/SmartThingsPublic/README.md

 For all the device types make sure you save them and then publish them for yourself.

-### Create panel devices

-Create a new device and choose the type of "DSC Panel", "DSC Stay Panel" or "DSC Away Panel" that you published earlier.
-The network id needs to be **dscpanel1**, **dscstay1** or **dscaway1** depending on the panel type.
-Be sure your hub is selected as well.
-Once the devices are created - edit the configuration via smartthings app to setup the IP and port of your alarmserver.

-### Create individual zones
-Create a new "Zone Device" for each Zone you want Smartthings to show you status for.

-The network id needs to be the word 'zone' followed by the matching zone number that your DSC system sees it as.

-For example: **dsczone1** or **dsczone5**

-And again, ensure your hub is selected in the device settings.

-### The rest of the setup
+### Smartapp Setup

-1. Create a new Smartthings App in the IDE, call it 'DSC Integration' or whatever you like.
-Use the code from dscAlarmIntegrationSmarththingsApp.groovy file for the new smartapp.
+1. Create a new Smartthings App in the IDE.
+Use the code from DSCIntegration.groovy in the smartapps folder for the new smartapp.
+Save and publish as needed.

 2. Click "Enable OAuth in Smart App" and copy down the generated "OAuth Client ID" and the "OAuth Client Secret", you will need them later to generate an access code.
-   Click "Create" and when the code section comes up select all the text and replace it with the code from the file 'dscAlarmIntegrationSmarththingsApp.groovy'.
-   Click "Save" then "Publish" -> "For Me".
+   Again make sure you save and apply this before you leave the page, as the oauth information displayed isn't actually applied until you do so.

-2. Now the hard part, we need to authorize this Smarttthings app to be used via the REST API.
+3. Now the hard part, we need to authorize this Smarttthings app to be used via the REST API.
    It's going to take a few steps but all you need is a web browser and your OAuth ID's from the app setup page.
    Follow the RESTAPISetup.md document in this same repo to finish the setup.

+4. Once OAuth setup is completed, edit the settings for the DSC Integration app on your phone, and fill in the IP/Port with the correct information for your alarmserver.
+   The port is typically the "httpsport" setting in your alarmserver.cfg, and the IP should be the IP of your alarmserver and not your envisalink device.
+If need be, setup any push notifications here as well.

+### Alarmserver Setup

-3. Edit 'alarmserver.cfg' and add in the OAuth/Access Code information to the callback_url_app_id and callbackurl_access_token values,
-   adjust your zones/partitions and callback event codes as needed.
+1. First, edit 'alarmserver.cfg' and add in the OAuth/Access Code information to the callback_url_app_id and callbackurl_access_token values, and adjust your zones/partitions at the bottom of the file.
+If you're upgrading, be sure to update the list of callback event codes to match the upstream config example.
 Leaving them at the defaults is likely what you already want.

+2. The alarm panels and zone devices get created/deleted automatically when alarmserver starts.
+Ensure all your zones and partitions are properly defined as per the included alarmserver.cfg example.

-4. Fire up the AlarmServer, you should see your events from the server show up within 1-2 seconds on your Smartphone.
+4. Fire up the AlarmServer.
+Your devices should get created in smartthings, and you should start seeing events pushed to them within a few moments on your smart phone.

 ## Thanks!
 Thanks goes out to the following people, without their previous work none of this would have been possible: